Mozambique General Information

 Shopping 1 or 2 paragraphs on things to buy and best places to shop in the country.

-Visa: Australians, Americans, Canadians, British and New Zealanders currently require a visa for Mozambique.
-Visas can be obtained on arrival valid for a maximum of 30 days, however it is strongly recommended that visitors apply for visas in advance due to frequent problems with the visa service on arrival.
+Australians, Americans, Canadians, British and New Zealanders currently require a visa for Mozambique.
+Visitors are required to apply for visas in advance.
 Visa applicants must submit the original passport that should be valid at least 6 months from date of submission and have at least 1 blank page for visa stamp (amendment pages are not acceptable).
 Visitors must have all tickets and documents necessary for return or onward journeys, as well as sufficient funds for their duration of stay.

 Useful Words & Phrases